There and Back Again: Bulk-to-Defect via Ward Identities: Abstract

 \section{Abstract}

-In conformal field theory, the presence of a defect partially breaks the global symmetry, giving rise to defect operators such as the tilts.
-In this work, we derive integral identities that relate correlation functions involving bulk and defect operators---including tilts---to lower-point bulk-defect correlators, based on a detailed analysis of the Lie algebra of the symmetry group before and after the defect-induced symmetry breaking.
-As explicit examples, we illustrate these identities for the 1/2 BPS Maldacena-Wilson loop in $\cN=4$ SYM and for magnetic lines in the $O(N)$ model in $d=4-\varepsilon$ dimensions.
+In conformal field theory, the presence of a defect may break the global symmetry, giving rise to defect operators such as the tilts.
+In this work, we derive integral identities that relate correlation functions involving bulk and defect operators---including tilts---to lower-point bulk--defect correlators, based on a detailed analysis of the Lie algebra of the symmetry group before and after the defect-induced symmetry breaking.
+As explicit examples, we illustrate these identities for the 1/2 BPS Maldacena--Wilson loop in $\cN=4$ SYM and for magnetic lines in the $O(N)$ model in $d=4-\varepsilon$ dimensions.
 We demonstrate that these identities provide a powerful tool both to check existing perturbative correlators and to impose nontrivial constraints on the CFT data.